-Under her leadership, the Foundation was given a more professional corporate look, where it managed to reach a level which had never reached before.
-Amongst these were the realisation of the new website, a professionally in-house designed annual report, the production of numerous videos, conferences and events organised at a very high level and the increase of our presence on various tv and radio stations.
+Under her leadership, the Foundation gained a more professional appearance and was able to reach a level it had not before.
+This included the realisation of the new website, a professionally designed annual report, the production of numerous videos, conferences and events of a very high standard and the increase of our presence on various television and radio stations.

 Director Regulatory Compliance